SyncraEngine/SyncraEngine/README.md

 5. **Deployment**: Publish a battle-tested, feature-rich release on Steam.
 6. **Maintenance**: Fix bugs, add new features where appropriate, and provide continued support.

-SyncraEngine is following a waterfall-style development model early on and will transition to a more agile methodology later.
-The requirements and design stages have been finished in about 6 weeks total, and the project is in the implementation stage now as of December 12.
-A good time estimate for this next stage is 4-8 weeks.
+SyncraEngine followed a waterfall-style development model early on and has transitioned to a more agile methodology recently.
+The architecting, engineering, and implementation stages have been finished in about 8 weeks total, and the project is in the testing stage now as of January 1.
+A good time estimate for this next stage is 2-4 weeks.
 If you want to follow along with development efforts, joining the [Discord server](https://discord.gg/yxMagwQx9A) is highly recommended.

 Lastly, this project is a recent idea of mine.
 It's only been around for a month and a half, but progress has been consistent and productive.

-As the project is still in pre-alpha, releases will be made available through Discord only.
+As the project is still in alpha, releases/benchmarks/examples will be made available through Discord only.
 Once the core feature set is implemented, beta testing will occur on Steam.

 ## How can I help?